-- 1. All managers, supervisors, and contractors will be provided with information on migratory birds and incidental take so they are familiar with the migratory bird management practices, how the practices apply to their operations, and what they must do to meet legal obligations. - 2.
-The nest density risk ranking layer is overlaid with the development area and used to evaluate the risk of incidental take of birds in NACFOR tenure.
-High risk areas should be avoided. - 3.
-Known nest locations are overlaid on the development area.
-Known nests are visited to monitor activity and to create the necessary buffers around the nests. - 4.
-During block layout, high risk areas should be avoided as much as possible and not have roads through them.
-Any active nests and WHFs that are encountered should be buffered and the location should be entered into the Nest Database and possibly reported as a WHF. - 5.
-Site-specific field data on stand type(s) is used to update the risk Rank(s) and improve the accuracy of the risk assessment. - 6.
-Forest health issues within the block are assessed using the Forest Health Guidance Chart and may alter the risk Rank(s). - 7.
-Final risk Ranks are determined for the development area.
-BMPs are applied depending on the Rank. - 8.
-All BMPs applied to the development area should be documented in the Site Plan and all contractors operating in the area should be made aware of the BMPs in place. - 9.
-If a nest is encountered during harvesting or road construction, the Stop Work Procedures must be followed and a Chance Encounter Form must be filled out and returned to the NACFOR Supervisor or Project Manager. - 10.
-Perform a nest sweep of the Site to avoid impacting breeding birds during silviculture operations.
-Buffer known nests, change the work schedule, and apply BMPs as necessary.
+- 1. Contractors will be provided with information regarding migratory birds and nests and their responsibilities during NACFOR ESMS training events.
+This information will act as part of NACFOR's beneficial management practices for compliance with legislation. - 2.
+For development planning and layout: - The nest density risk ranking layer is overlaid with the development area and used to evaluate the risk of incidental take of birds in NACFOR tenure.
+High risk areas should be avoided. - Known nest locations are overlaid on the development area.
+Known nests are visited to monitor activity and to create the necessary buffers around the nests. - During block layout, high risk areas should be avoided as much as possible and not have roads through them.
+Any active nests and WHFs that are encountered should be buffered and the location should be entered into the Nest Database and possibly reported as a WHF. - Site-specific field data on stand type(s) is used to update the risk Rank(s) and improve the accuracy of the risk assessment. - Forest health issues within the block are assessed using the Forest Health Guidance Chart and may alter the risk Rank(s). - Final risk Ranks are determined for the development area.
+BMPs are applied depending on the Rank. - 3.
+For operations: - Ensure that all operations comply with the BMPs applied to the development area and any related timing windows. - All BMPs applied to the development area should be documented in the Site Plan and all contractors operating in the area should be made aware of the BMPs in place. - If a nest is encountered during harvesting or road construction, the Stop Work Procedures must be followed and a Chance Encounter Form must be filled out and returned to the NACFOR Supervisor or Project Manager.